 Students should be aware that withdrawals (including hardship withdrawals), incomplete, repeat classes and IP's count as attempted hours in the SAP calculation.
 Federal guidelines mandate that a student cannot receive more than 150% of the total number of credit hours required to obtain the student's degree.
 The total number of hours is determined based on the studen's major.
 For example, a student whose major is Pre-Nursing cannot receive financial aid for more than 99 total credit hours.

 If a student who is currently on academic warning has a semester GPA which is less than 2.0, the student will be placed on Academic Probation for the following semester.
 Students on Academic Probation may continue on probation if they show academic progress by achieving at least a 2.0 GPA each semester, until the cumulative GPA reaches the minimum acceptable standard.

 Students who are readmitted after academic suspension must maintain at least a semester GPA of 2.0 each semester enrolled to be eligible to register for the next semester.
-Students who return from suspension, but do not maintain a semester GPA of 2.0 will be placed on academic dismissal for three semesters (exclusive of the summer term).
+Students who return from suspension, but do not maintain a semester GPA will be placed on Academic Dismissal for three semesters (exclusive of the summer term).
 Students who are dismissed must petition the Vice President for Academic Affairs to apply for readmission.
 Please review the College Catalog for more details.
 Students who are returning from Academic Suspension or Academic Dismissal are required to meet with the Director of Academic Advising and Student Success for assistance after they are granted permission for readmission.